borealbirds/ring-of-fire/docs/species/BAOR/index.md

 subtitle: Icterus galbula
 ---

-The population size of Baltimore Oriole (Oriole de Baltimore) in the Ring of Fire region was 0.006 (0, 0.015) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).
+The population size of Baltimore Oriole (<div>Oriole de Baltimore</div>) in the Ring of Fire region was 0.006 (0, 0.015) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).

 # Maps